Kaushal-Nagar/Material-Outlined-Floating-TextField-IOS-Swift/README.md

 ### 1. Add the Pod

-To use **MaterialOutlinedFloatingTextField**, you need to include the `MaterialComponents` pod in your project.
+For our custom class code to work, you need to include the `MaterialComponents` pod in your project.
 Open your `Podfile` and add the following line:

 ```ruby
 pod 'MaterialComponents'